vineethkumarv/sv-wiki/Control-Flow.md

 ***
-There are three new conditional statements are introduced in system verilog .
+There are three new conditional statements are introduced in the system Verilog.
 These are -

 1. unique if
 2. unique0 if